 The 5 Lesser Beaches

 These are the 5 beaches that are not of interest to most tourists visiting Boracay.
-They aren’t necessarily ugly, it’s just that they don’t have much appeal compared to the 12 other beaches on the island.
+They aren’t necessarily ugly, it’s just that they have less appeal compared to the 12 other beaches on the island.
 So when you have limited time in Boracay I recommend sticking to the 12.

 Malabunot Plaza Beach: Local Life